Kapoorlabs-CAPED/vollseg-napari-mtrack/_sources/RANSAC.md

 - If results don't improve, manually fit using the Napari shapes layer and click "Recompute with manual functions."
 - View growth rates, shrink rates, catastrophe, and rescue frequency in the "Plot" and "Table" tabs.

+## Outputs

+- The Tabulour data contains dynamic instability measurments and can be saved with a right click as a csv.
+- The plots are interactive and can be saved as well showing measurments for the whole experiment.

 ### Open Data
 ![Open Data](images/open_data.gif)